NC State Extension Publications

 Anti-quality Factors

 Several compounds can be present in forages that affect animal performance, cause sickness, or possibly cause animal death.
 These include such compounds as alkaloids, tannins, and phytoestrogens in many legumes, nitrates in many grasses, and cyanoglycosides in white clover and sorghum, as well as mycotoxins in many forages.
 The presence and concentrations of these compounds vary among plant species (including weeds) and are often influenced by environmental factors and animal sensitivity.
 For example, elevated concentrations of tannins can reduce intake and rumen digestibility.
 But in relatively reduced concentrations, condensed tannins can be beneficial by increasing bypass protein.
-In general, forages of desirable quality should not have these compounds.
-Or if these compounds are present, they should be at reduced concentrations that do not negatively affect animal responses.
+In general, forages of desirable quality should not have these compounds, or if these compounds are present, they should be at reduced concentrations that do not negatively affect animal responses.

 Figure 2.
 Relationship between fiber concentration and intake (adapted from Collins and Fritz, 2003).
 The first half of the figure shows that dry matter (DM) intake increases as fiber concentration in the forage increases.